NeilAucoin/Video-Game-EDA/README.md

 - Cleaned up formatting of columns with multiple values
 - Changed strings to dictionaries, removed "slug:" "name:" statements
 - Created sample ratings plot to visualize data
-- Identified all unique release years, platforms, genres, stores, tags, and Ratings
+- Identified all unique release years, platforms, genres, stores, tags, and Ratings and their counts
-- -And their counts
 - Added month and month/day columns
 - Identified and removed duplicates
 - Removed brackets from dictionaries for compatibility with Tableau